Dear Contractor,

 • 50% of the installation cost paid by HCPH with 50% paid by property owner

-If you wish to participate in this program, you will need to submit a separate quote for any of the properties for the Total Cost of all work needed for proper connection to the sanitary sewer and abandonment of the existing HSTS.
-This would include connection of all wastewater sources on the property being correctly plumbed into the building sewer/drain, disconnection and re-routing of any clear water from the building sewer/drain, connection of the building sewer to the sanitary sewer, tapping the sanitary sewer if necessary, any needed electrical service upgrade if required to accommodate the sewer connection, any other eligible and justified items, finished grading, seed and straw, and proper abandonment of the existing HSTS components.
+If you wish to participate in this program, you will need to submit a quote for the total cost for all work needed to install the approved HSTS.
+This will include all items specified on the approved HSTS design, any needed connection of plumbing into the building sewer, disconnection and re-routing of any clear water from the plumbing system or HSTS, any needed electrical service upgrade if required to accommodate the replacement HSTS components, any other eligible and justified items, finished grading, seed and straw, and proper abandonment of the existing HSTS components.

-To be considered, quotes must be received by the date specified in each attachment above.
-Quotes will be reviewed by a team of individuals and be awarded to the qualified applicant based on the lowest and best bid and will be depended upon bidder’s availability to complete the requested work in a timely fashion.
+Quotes will be reviewed by a team of individuals and awarded to the qualified applicant based on the lowest and best bid and will depend upon the bidder’s availability to complete the requested work in a timely fashion.
 Awarded contracts are strictly between HCPH and the selected contractor.
 Any attempt to enter into separate contract, addendum, modification, invoice or other contractual agreement, except for the matching percentage to be paid directly by the owner to the contractor, without prior approval by HCPH may disqualify the bidder.

 Quotes for these services should include the services listed above and the following: